 The Integrated Biomedical Sciences Program (IBSP) allows students to design their curriculum around their educational and research needs.
 Instead of requiring a "one size fits all" core curriculum of all students, the IBSP recognizes that some students are ready to specialize as soon as they enter graduate school.
 Others, who are less certain of their specific research discipline, have the opportunity to take more general coursework while they explore their multiple interests.

-When applying to the IBSP, students are encouraged to select one of our five research tracks:
+When applying to the IBSP, students are encouraged to select one of our six research tracks:

 - Cancer and Developmental Biology